She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 “Move faster than trust.”

-She held a tiny sock in her hand and waited.
+She held a small sock in one hand and waited.

-He came one step farther into the room.
+He took one step farther into the room.

 “You took long enough.”